 nslookup set type=all _ldap._tcp.dc.msdcs.your_domain_name.com

-Verify that the specified DNS server has SRV record in the following form:
+Check that the specified DNS server has an SRV record of the following form:

 _ldap._tcp.dc._msdcs.your_domain_name.com SRV service location: